Skip to main content

 </html>

-Note: Some tags can also have a slash (/) at the end of the tag name, and these are called self-closing tags.
+Note: Some tags have a slash (/) placed after the tag name, known as Self-closing Tags.
 We will learn more about self-closing tags in a later lesson.

 Practice